nlohmann/json/doc/mkdocs/docs/api/basic_json/from_msgpack.md

 - Parameter `start_index` since version 2.1.1.
 - Changed to consume input adapters, removed `start_index` parameter, and added `strict` parameter in version 3.0.0.
 - Added `allow_exceptions` parameter in version 3.2.0.

+!!! warning "Deprecation"

+    - Overload (2) replaces calls to `from_msgpack` with a pointer and a length as first two parameters, which has been deprecated in version 3.8.0.
+This overload will be removed in version 4.0.0.
+Please replace all calls like `#!cpp from_msgpack(ptr, len, ...);` with `#!cpp from_msgpack(ptr, ptr+len, ...);`.
+    - Overload (2) replaces calls to `from_cbor` with a pair of iterators as their first parameter, which has been deprecated in version 3.8.0.
+This overload will be removed in version 4.0.0.
+Please replace all calls like `#!cpp from_msgpack({ptr, ptr+len}, ...);` with `#!cpp from_msgpack(ptr, ptr+len, ...);`.

+    You should be warned by your compiler with a `-Wdeprecated-declarations` warning if you are using a deprecated function.